-- reported financial statements that do not accurately reflect the results of our business activities (earnings volatility, asset carrying values, capital levels, risk profile, etc.); - as a result of above, very real Sarbanes-Oxley related concerns associated with required signatures by senior Bank officers on financial statements that might be "technically correct" from an accounting perspective, yet materially misleading as to the true financial performance and risk profile of our Bank; - ability to prudently manage risks, such as liquidity and interest rate sensitivity, at the enterprise level; - a systemic lowering of banking industry earnings; - inappropriately reduced regulatory capital levels that constrains the banking industry's ability to support economic growth (especially for community Banks); and - decreased availability and/or higher cost of raising capital.
+- reported financial statements that do not accurately reflect the results of our business activities (earnings volatility, asset carrying values, capital levels, risk profile, etc.); - as a result of the above, very real Sarbanes-Oxley related concerns associated with required signatures by senior bank and holding company officers on financial statements that might be "technically correct" from an accounting perspective, yet materially misleading as to the true financial performance and risk profile of our company and member banks; - ability to prudently manage risks, such as liquidity and interest rate sensitivity, at the enterprise level; - a systemic lowering of banking industry earnings; - inappropriately reduced regulatory capital levels that constrain the banking industry's ability to support economic growth (especially for community banks); and - decreased availability and/or higher cost of raising capital. - negative impact on the ability of local communities to issue longer-term bonds.